 The rest of the workforce is only likely to take cyber security seriously if they see those at the ‘pointy end’ of the organisation doing so.

-Governments around the world are now looking to reduce cyber crime by holding corporate decision-makers – rather than difficult-to-apprehend cyber criminals – accountable for cyber attacks.
+Governments around the world are now looking to reduce cyber crime by strengthening cybersecurity regulation such as imposing cybersecurity governance standards for larger businesses.

 Rather than waiting for that day to arrive, why not be proactive and immediately start educating your firm’s workforce about the very real danger posed by cyber crime?